 Learning to meditate correctly is important.
 Your mind is like a wild horse.
-Learn to befriend it instead of trying to break.
-This simple process is a best practice for all types of meditation.
-Add it to your spiritual toolbox.
+Learn to befriend it instead of trying to break it.
+Here is a troubleshooting strategy for your spiritual toolbox.

 Meditation Troubleshooting Strategy